Sold by Craig

-For buyers exploring the broad Central Coquitlam area — Chineside, Harbour Chines, Blue Mountain, and the established family flats between Lougheed and Como Lake.
+For buyers exploring the broad Central Coquitlam area — Chineside, Harbour Chines, Blue Mountain, Ranch Park, Austin Heights and the established family flats around Como Lake.
+Homes, schools, sub-pockets, 2026 market data, and honest buyer advice, organized into one place.
+Built by Craig Johnston, REALTOR® V99960.

 1%